polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 cryptographic primitive.
 Instead, its primary purpose is to offer a concise and comprehensible interpretation of the primitive within the context of this RFC.

-For a more detailed and mathematical understanding of Ring-VRFs, we recommend referring to the Ring-VRF research [paper](https://eprint.iacr.org/2023/002.pdf).
+For a more detailed understanding we recommend referring to the Ring-VRF research [paper](https://eprint.iacr.org/2023/002.pdf) from W3F.

 ### 5.1.
 VRF Input

-The VRF Input, denoted as `VrfInput`, is constructed using a domain and some arbitrary data using the `vrf_input(domain: OCTET_STRING, buf: OCTET_STRING)` function.
-This function is left opaque here and can be read in the actual reference implementation.

 The VRF Input, denoted as `VrfInput`, is constructed by combining a domain identifier with arbitrary data using the `vrf_input` function: